-317H Development plan for new prescribed mineral mining lease relevant fee, for the lodgement of the proposed initial development plan, means-
+317H Development plan for new prescribed mineral mining lease

-- (1) A condition stated in section 317F or 317G is complied with for a new prescribed mineral mining lease if a proposed initial development plan for the lease- - (a) is lodged; and - (b) complies with the initial development plan requirements for a mining lease for a prescribed mineral; and
+- (1) A condition stated in section 317F or 317G is complied with for a new prescribed mineral mining lease if a proposed initial development plan for the lease- - (a) is lodged; and - (b) complies with the initial development plan requirements for a mining lease for a prescribed mineral; and lodge another proposed initial development plan for the lease within the lodgement period.

-- c) is accompanied by the relevant fee.

-- (2) If, before the end of the initial plan period for the lease, a decision to refuse to approve a proposed initial development plan lodged under subsection (1) is made, the holder may lodge another proposed initial development plan for the lease within the initial plan period.
+- (c) is accompanied by the relevant fee. - (2) If, before the end of the lodgement period for the lease, a decision to refuse to approve a proposed initial development plan lodged under subsection (1) is made, the holder may relevant fee, for the lodgement of a proposed initial development plan for a new prescribed mineral mining lease, means-

-- (3) In this section-